 These starlings are cavity-nesting birds that use natural cavities or the old nesting holes of woodpeckers or barbets.
 Some greater blue-eared starlings have even been observed nesting in large gaps in the broad stick nests of ibises and storks.
 Both males and females work together to line the nesting cavity with dry grass, feathers, and similar nesting material.

 Multiple broods are likely with these starlings, though their breeding behavior and reproduction success have not been extensively studied.
 They are occasional victims of brood parasitism by great spotted cuckoos and, to a lesser extent, greater honeyguides.
 Despite these potential nesting threats, however, the brood parasites do not have a dramatic impact on the starlings' populations.

-Attracting Greater Blue-Eared Starlings
+Greater Blue-Eared Starling Conservation

 These birds are fearless and will readily stay near humans, particularly if nesting areas are available and insecticide use is minimized to ensure a good food source.
 Planting fig trees or agave plants can help attract these birds, and they will also visit reliable water sources.
 Greater blue-eared starlings are likely to be found in agricultural areas with abundant livestock to churn up insects for easy feeding.